 The requestor should state specifically how the information should be corrected and explain why the corrections should be made.
 A request for correction that is specific and provides evidence to support the need for correction is likely to be more persuasive than a request that is general, unfocused, or that simply indicates disagreement with the information in question.

 This guidance for the content of requests for correction of information is not intended to constitute a set of legally binding requirements.
 Requestors bear the "burden of proof" with respect to the necessity for correction as well as with respect to the type of correction they seek.
-However, the Food, Nutrition and Consumer Services may be unable to process, in a timely fashion or at all, requests that omit one or more of the requested elements.
-The Food, Nutrition and Consumer Services will base its decision on the merits of the information provided by the requestor.
+However, the Food, Nutrition, and Consumer Services may be unable to process, in a timely fashion or at all, requests that omit one or more of the requested elements.
+The Food, Nutrition, and Consumer Services will base its decision on the merits of the information provided by the requestor.

 Privacy Act Statement

-USDA is authorized to obtain certain information under Section 515 of the Treasury and General Government Appropriations Act for Fiscal Year 2001 (Public Law No. 106-554, codified at 44 U.S.C.
-3516, note).
+USDA is authorized to obtain certain information under Section 515 of the Treasury and General Government Appropriations Act for Fiscal Year 2001 (PL 106-554, codified at 44 USC 3516, note).
 Information is needed by USDA to process the request for correction and allow USDA to reply accordingly.
 This information is needed by USDA to respond to the requestor and initiate follow-up contact with the requestor if required.
 Requestors should not send USDA their Social Security Number.
 Requestors are advised that they do not have to furnish the information but failure to do so may prevent their request from being processed.
 The information requestors furnish is almost never used for any purpose other than to process and respond to their request.
-However, USDA may disclose information to a Congressional office in response to an inquiry made on behalf of the requestor, to the Department of Justice, a court, other tribunal when the information is relevant and necessary to litigation, or to a contractor or another Federal agency to help accomplish a function related to this process.
+However, USDA may disclose information to a Congressional office in response to an inquiry made on behalf of the requestor, to the Department of Justice, a court, other tribunal when the information is relevant and necessary to litigation, or to a contractor or another federal agency to help accomplish a function related to this process.